 There's the hippocampus.
 Goodness.

-If you we've learned anything from above, the long term effects on anxiety are intimately tied to neurogenesis and the hippocampus is the usual suspect.
+If you have learned anything from above, the long term effects on anxiety are intimately tied to neurogenesis and the hippocampus is the usual suspect.

-Are the benefits for anxiety tied to exercise based on some other mechanism in the body or brain?
+Are the benefits of anxiety tied to exercise based on some other mechanism in the body or brain?

 Lower inflammation?
 Higher neurotransmitter levels?
 Improved blood flow?